phetsims/phet-info/doc/phet-development-overview.md

 12. Run `grunt lint` on the command line to check for lint errors.
 All code should be free of lint errors. (lint is a tool that analyzes source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
 PhET uses the eslint variant of lint.)
 13. Install PhET's git hooks to run basic checks as part of the git lifecycle.
-Run these commands from the root of your checkout.
+Run this from the root of your checkout.
 First it clears any pre-existing commit hooks, then installs the new hooks.

 ```
-perennial/bin/for-each.sh active-repos rm .git/hooks/pre-commit
-perennial/bin/for-each.sh active-repos git init --template=../phet-info/git-template-dir
+perennial/bin/for-each.sh perennial/data/active-repos "rm .git/hooks/pre-commit; git init --template=../phet-info/git-template-dir"
 ```

 Getting to optimal performance on all supported platforms can be tricky--this section enumerates possible optimizations